newbthenewbd/grav-plugin-tinymce-editor/README.md

 ## Usage
 **NOTE:** It is recommended to disable the Markdown parser in `/user/config/system.yaml` or under **Configuration** > **System** in the admin plugin to lower the resource usage once this plugin has been installed.

 The plugin itself is ready to be used out of the box, set up with a sensible default configuration.
-It will replace all the Markdown page editor fields in the admin plugin with TinyMCE and remove the file picker fields from them, as TinyMCE provides this sort of functionality natively.
+It will replace all the Markdown page editor fields in the admin plugin with TinyMCE.
 ## Credits
 Many thanks to everyone involved in the creation of [TinyMCE](https://github.com/tinymce/tinymce), the only FOSS WYSIWYG HTML editor that can actually do just what is expected of it with a little configuration.
 It is located under `/tinymce-editor/js/tinymce`, with all the languages available for it at the time of the latest integration plugin release located under `/tinymce-editor/js/tinymce/langs`.